Foreign relations of Bosnia and Herzegovina

-The implementation of the Dayton Accords of 1995 has focused the efforts of policymakers in Bosnia and Herzegovina, as well as the international community, on regional stabilization in the countries-successors of the former Yugoslavia.
+The implementation of the Dayton Accords of 1995 has focused the efforts of policymakers in Bosnia and Herzegovina, as well as the international community, on regional stabilization in the successor countries of the former Yugoslavia.
 Relations with its neighbors of Croatia and Serbia have been fairly stable since the signing of the Dayton Agreement in 1995.

 Diplomatic relations

 List of countries which Bosnia and Herzegovina maintains diplomatic relations with: